Retirement Planning

 Purpose

 A living trust vs a will in Arizona will serve different purposes in your estate planning portfolio.
-A living trust or revocable living trust is a legal entity where you (the grantor) transfer ownership of your assets.
+A revocable living trust in Arizona is a legal tool where you transfer your assets as the grantor.

 A trustee is appointed to manage the trust for specific beneficiaries.
 As the grantor, you can also be the trustee and primary beneficiary during your lifetime.
 This will allow you to maintain control and ownership of the assets.

 By naming an executor, you ensure that the terms of your will are carried out efficiently and effectively.
-Don't underestimate the importance of creating a will – it's a proactive step towards protecting your loved ones and preserving your legacy.
+Creating a will protects your loved ones and helps preserve your legacy.

 Probate

 Probate is a widely discussed topic in estate planning.
-How a probate is handled by a living trust vs a will in Arizona is something to consider.
 One of the main benefits of a living trust vs a will in Arizona is that it avoids probate.

 Probate is the court-supervised process for distributing your estate after your death.
-Assets held in a trust are owned by the trust, not the individual.
+An.
+Individual doesn’t own assets in a trust—the trust owns them.
 As a result, they avoid the probate process entirely.

 A living trust will allow you to have more control over your assets even while you are still alive.
 This document empowers you to have a say in who manages your assets when you pass by, avoiding probate.